 NOTE 1: How NWDAF selects SMF is specified in clause 6.2.2 of TS 23.288 [5]. including how any filter for Area of Interest (AOI) is considered for SMF selection (and by SMF for PDU Session Selection).
 If NWDAF subscription to SMF is for a UE or UE Group, NWDAF may subscribe indirectly via UDM.
 If it is for "Any UE", it subscribes directly to SMF.

 NOTE 2: An operator should use "any UE" with caution, since per flow monitoring of a large amount of flows could have impact on UPF performance.

-Editor's note: It is FFS how the solution works when NWDAF requests reporting filtered based on whether the UE is an AoI.

 3. NWDAF sends a Nsmf_Event Exposure Subscribe Operation to SMF for QoS Monitoring Event.
 The request includes the event filters (target (for example SUPI) and other like DNN, S-NSSAI, DNAI and AppId) and event Reporting Information (required DataSubset (QoS Monitoring Measurement and/or QoS Flow Bandwidth Measurements), Control Information for the measurements and Reporting and Notification Control Information).